weaveworks/weave/site/using-weave/security-untrusted-networks.md

 ---

-To connect containers across untrusted networks, Weave peers can be instructed to encrypt traffic by supplying a `--password` option or by using the `WEAVE_PASSWORD` environment variable during `weave launch`.
+To connect containers across untrusted networks, Weave Net peers can be instructed to encrypt traffic by supplying a `--password` option or by using the `WEAVE_PASSWORD` environment variable during `weave launch`.

 For example: